 Field-hunting tip

-Look in iron meteorites country — that is the host setting where cohenite typically forms.
+Look in iron meteorites country, the host setting where cohenite typically forms.
 If you start seeing kamacite, taenite, schreibersite in float, you are in the right ground.
 Field specimens usually show a granular, massive, plates habit, so train your eye for that shape before scanning the outcrop.